 1. Make proper use of pictures and video

-Having each member of your remote team use a picture of themselves as their profile picture in whichever team chat app you use (Slack, Skype, etc.) is probably the simplest way to make every member of the team that little bit more comfortable when they are working with each other.
+Having each member of your remote team use a picture of themselves as their profile picture in whichever team chat app you use (Slack for Mac and Windows, Skype for Mac and Windows, etc.) is probably the simplest way to make every member of the team that little bit more comfortable when they are working with each other.

 The same goes for when you hold meetings with your remote team – ensure that you enable video.
 Having video enabled allows each person in the meeting to actually feel that they are speaking to a “real” person.

 It also helps them to read the body language and facial expressions of their colleagues better.
 These are the types of things people can easily miss, but help to build better understanding, and trust between remote workers.
 These are two of the key ingredients to a happy and effective remote team building.

 Differences in time zones can make it difficult for each member of your remote team to be online at the same time as everyone else.
 However, with a little bit of planning, setting up a daily 10 minute meeting involving all of the remote team shouldn’t be too difficult to achieve.